thinkinglabs/aws-iam-policy/README.md

 ## Features

 - Reading/writing AWS IAM Policy JSON documents.
-- An object model for building an IAM Policy.
+- An object model for building an IAM Policy document.
-- Validating an IAM Policy for identity- or resource-based policies.
+- Validating an IAM Policy document for identity- or resource-based policies.
-- Checks for the uniqueness of `Sid` when adding Statements.
+- Validating the uniqueness of `Sid` within the scope of an IAM Policy document when adding Statements.
 - Retrieval of Policy Statements by `Sid`.

 ## Documentation